abdulllkhan/rock-paper-scissors-server/README.md

 While mysql is running, type in `CREATE DATABASE IF NOT EXISTS stone;` to create the database.

 If connection fails, check that your mysql password is set to 'mysql'

+### If you would like to use a docker image:
+Open docker and make sure the engine is running.
+`docker pull mysql:8`

+`docker run --name=mysql-container -e MYSQL_ROOT_PASSWORD=mysql -d mysql:8`

+`docker exec -it mysql-container mysql -uroot -p`

+When you have finished running the project, stop and remove the mysql container (can be done in the docker GUI too):
+`docker stop mysql-container`
+`docker rm mysql-container`